-Note: Although cordless devices require no wires, they do require some device to broadcast a signal; for example, a Bluetooth mouse requires a USB Bluetooth transceiver to send and receive signals from the mouse.
+Although cordless devices require no wires, they do require some device to broadcast a signal.
+For example, a Bluetooth mouse requires a USB Bluetooth transceiver to send and receive signals from the mouse.
 Also, all wireless hardware devices require batteries for power.

 Wireless networks, more commonly known as a Wi-Fi networks, utilize one of the IEEE 802.11 standards for wireless communication.
 Today, wireless routers that offer Wi-Fi have become common in most homes as a way for computers, smartphones, tablets, and other wireless devices to connect to the Internet.

-Besides wireless networks in the home, there are a number of broadband wireless solutions such as EVDO, Satellite, WiMAX.
+Besides wireless networks in the home, there are other broadband wireless solutions, such as EVDO, Satellite, WiMAX.
 Users with smartphones can also use their smartphone as a wireless hotspot and connect to that hotspot with their computer.

 Smartphones and cell phones

-Today's smartphones and cell phones use a number of wireless technologies to communicate with the cell towers, Wi-Fi, and other devices.
+Today's smartphones and cell phones use many wireless technologies to communicate with the cell towers, Wi-Fi, and other devices.
 To make phone calls the phones use a spectrum of radio waves that allow wireless communication between the phone and the cell tower, which relays the signal to other towers or locations.

-Finally, when communicating with other devices (e.g. car, headset, or speakers) smartphones typically use Bluetooth.
+Finally, when communicating with other devices (e.g., car, headset, or speakers) smartphones use Bluetooth.

 Other examples of wireless devices

-There are a number of other wireless devices available today.
-To help prevent conflicts between all of the different wireless devices each category of devices have a designated frequency area (spectrum).
+There are many wireless devices available today.
+To help prevent conflicts between wireless devices, each category of devices have a designated frequency area (spectrum).